TheFormulaCruisers/libcan/README.md

 ## Usage

 Functions are defined in the header files located in _inc_.
-Each function is supplemented with a style of documentational block comments that aim to describe their usage as accurate and clear as possible.
+Each function is supplemented with documentational block comments that describe their usage.
 A block comment may contain the following tags:

   * @brief
   * @param